wally-mac/RIM/docs/RestorationEffectiveness/RemoteSensing.md

 # Acquiring imagery

-Coming soon!

 # Mapping features

 ## "context" features

-These features are more consistent over time
+These features are typically consistent over time

 ### Valley bottom

 ### Valley bottom centerline

-## Dynamic features
+## Dynamic features - Data capture events

-These features can be thought of as "data capture events", or a snapshot in time
+These features are a snapshot in time and should be mapped seperately for each imagery or time period of interest

-### Structures or dam crests
+### Structures

 ### Active channel